Conversational Marketing

 Key Elements of Conversational Marketing

-ResponsiveConversations Meet Customer Where They Are - Conversational marketing is part of Inbound Marketing — thanks to the mass adoption of messaging and new tools and technology....and that means conversations should happen on the channel that best suits your custome.
+Conversational marketing is part of Inbound Marketing — thanks to the mass adoption of messaging and new tools and technology....and that means conversations should happen on the channel that best suits your customer.
 People don’t want to be forced to call a 1-800 number if they could easily send a quick chat message and grab a link to a knowledge base article.

 Conversational Marketing is More than Live Chat